Here's What President Trump Achieved Since His First 100 Days

 On Monday, Trump hit the 200-day mark, but major achievements still remain elusive.

-Here's a quick look at what's happened in Trump's second 100 days.
+Here's a quick look at what's happened — and what hasn't — in Trump's second 100 days.

 • Trump announced the U.S. will withdraw from the Paris climate agreement.
 The U.S. won't officially be able to leave the international agreement to fight climate change until November of 2020.